Gelnhausen station

-Gelnhausen station is the station of the town of Gelnhausen on the Kinzig Valley Railway in the German state of Hesse.
+Gelnhausen station is the station of the town of Gelnhausen on the Frankfurt–Göttingen railway in the German state of Hesse.

 History

 The station was built by the Frankfurt–Bebra railway as the station of the former county town of the district of Gelnhausen.
 Services commenced on the Hanau Ost–Wächtersbach section on 1 May 1867.

 Buildings

 The entrance building and the rest of the station buildings are now mostly classified as cultural monuments under the Hessian Monument Protection Act.

 Entrance building

 The entrance building was built in a Romanesque Revival style of Buntsandstein (coloured sandstone) and so added to the historic buildings of the Hohenstaufen town of Gelnhausen, which include the most famous Romanesque building in the city, the Imperial Palace (Kaiserpfalz Gelnhausen), but also the romanesque Marienkirche and other buildings from this time.
 The architect Paul Rowald also designed Bad Hersfeld station with the same layout and style.

 The building was built in 1882/83 and is therefore a structure of the "second generation" of structural engineering on the line.
 The station building is symmetrically designed on an H-shaped floor plan.
 On the street side the facade is dominated by three pointed gables; the middle gable is omitted from the design of the facade on the track side.
 A "princely pavilion" (Fürstenpavillon) was built to the west of the main building with three bay windows; there is also a detached toilet block built in the Romanesque Revival style east of the main building.